Ferroelectricity and chirality in the Pb$_5$Ge$_3$O$_{11}$ crystal: Analysis of the paraelectric phase

 Given that the unstable mode is polarized along the $c$-axis, we aim to investigate the complete optical branch extending from the unstable $\Gamma$ point to the $A$ point, which has coordinates (0, 0, $\frac{1}{2}$).
 To facilitate this, we leverage the large size of the unit cell - approximately 10 \AA$^3$ box - to interpolate the phonon dispersion solely based on dipole-dipole interactions at finite $q$-values.
 The outcome of this interpolation between the $\Gamma$ and A points is depicted in Fig.\ref{fig:PGO_phonons_PE}, where we have zoomed to the low-frequency part of the spectrum for clarity.
 The presence of a soft acoustic mode in our observations can be ascribed to the constraints of the simplified interpolation model utilized in our analysis.
 Our computational results uncover a comprehensive unstable phonon branch spanning the $\Gamma$ to $A$ points of the Brillouin zone, characterized by minimal dispersion.
 This suggests that the model, while effective in a general sense, may not fully capture the complexities of the phonon interactions within the material, indicating the need for a more nuanced approach to accurately represent the dynamic behavior of the phonons across the entire band.
+To verify that this is not a spurious effect of the interpolation, we have calculated the phonons from DFPT at the $A$ point and found a tiny deviation with respect to the purely interpolated value (17.1i cm$^{-1}$ from DFPT vs 16.8i cm$^{-1}$ from dipole-dipole interpolation).
+Thus, it is clearly the LO mode that connects the related unstable dispersion branch along the $\Gamma$-$A$ line.